/ astro-integrations / How to Integrate Open Props with Astro: Complete Guide

 @import "open-props/normalize";

-The style import gives you all the CSS custom properties.
-The normalize import is an optional reset that uses Open Props variables for sensible defaults.
+The style import (which resolves to open-props.min.css) gives you every CSS custom property.
+The normalize import (resolving to normalize.min.css) is an optional reset that uses Open Props variables for sensible defaults.
+This approach ships all the variables whether you use them or not, which is fine for prototyping but heavier than necessary for production.

 // postcss.config.cjs